 The first thing to look at, and I say this every time, is your target audience.
 Knowing your market and their media consumption preferences is absolutely key to deciding whether to use online marketing tools, offline marketing tools or, most likely, a combination of both.

 Start with asking a few important questions: Who are you speaking to, how old are they, do they prefer to find information on the internet or do they read newspapers, listen to the radio or even the yellow pages?
-And if they do look online, do they use social media, watch videos or read blogs?
+And if they do look online, do they use social media, watch videos, listen to podcasts or read blogs?

 The more you know about your audience the better.
 And if you don't know, ask them.
 Research can be really important at this stage, and if at all possible use a mixture of methods so that you get a representative sample.
 Online surveys are great, but they won't give you an accurate result if our customers aren't comfortable on the internet.

 If you establish that your target audience use traditional media (and most people do to some extent, although much less than they used to), then there are a huge number of tools to choose from.
 Your choice is going to depend on the message you are trying to get across, the stage in the buying process you are targeting, your budget and, of course, your objectives.

 For example, you are going to use different methods when you are trying to improve awareness of a product from those you will use if you are aiming to generate direct sales.

 If you want to increase awareness offline you have a large number of options including PR and advertising - in the press or on radio or TV, as well as networking and exhibitions.